We are real people

 If your questions are not answered by this list, please reach out to us.

-Yes, Everyone who would like to enter the main space of the facility must sign a waiver and acknowledge the risks and the rules in place to mitigate those risks.
+Yes, Everyone who would like to enter the main space of the facility must sign a waiver and acknowledge the risks and the rules.
 Luckily, there are a few ways to do this.
-You can fill it out online before you get here, print off the legal sized waiver and bring it to us on your first visit or on one of our tablets inhouse.
+You can fill it out online before you get here, print off the legal-sized waiver, and bring it to us on your first visit or on one of our tablets in-house.

 Youth Policies